Economy of the United Kingdom: 1945 to 1979

 The Second World War net loss to UK national wealth amounted to 18.6% (£4.59 billion) of the nation's pre-war wealth (£24.68 billion) at 1938 prices.
 After the war, a new Labour government fully nationalised the Bank of England, civil aviation, telephone networks, railways, gas, electricity, and the coal, iron and steel industries, affecting 2.3 million workers.
 Post-war, the United Kingdom enjoyed a long period without a major recession; there was a rapid growth in prosperity in the 1950s and 1960s, with unemployment staying low and not exceeding 3.5% until the early 1970s.
 The annual rate of growth between 1960 and 1973 averaged 2.9% although this figure was far behind France, West Germany and Italy.

 Gradual deindustrialisation meant the closure of operations in mining, heavy industry, and manufacturing, resulting in the loss of highly paid working-class jobs.
 The UK's share of global manufacturing output had risen from 9.5% in 1830, during the Industrial Revolution, to 22.9% in the 1870s.
 It fell to 13.6% by 1913, 10.7% by 1938, and 4.9% by 1973.
 Overseas competition, lack of innovation, trade unionism, the welfare state, loss of the British Empire, and cultural attitudes have all been put forward as explanations.
 It reached crisis point in the 1970s against the backdrop of a worldwide energy crisis, high inflation, and a dramatic influx of low-cost manufactured goods from Asia.

-During the 1973 oil crisis, which saw oil prices quadruple, the 1973–1974 stock market crash, and the Secondary banking crisis of 1973–1975, the British economy fell into the 1973–1975 recession and the government of Edward Heath was ousted by the Labour Party under Harold Wilson, which had previously governed from 1964 to 1970.
-Wilson formed a minority government in March 1974 after the general election on 28 February ended in a hung parliament.
-Wilson secured a three-seat overall majority in a second election in October that year.
-The UK recorded weaker growth than many other European nations in the 1970s; even after the recession, the economy was blighted by rising unemployment and double-digit inflation, which exceeded 20% more than once and was rarely below 10% after 1973.
+From 1971 to 1973 a floating exchange rate regime de facto replaced the post-war Bretton Woods system of fixed exchange rates for many global currencies, including sterling.
+The relatively stable US-controlled system that had been agreed upon in 1944 was no longer considered advantageous to the United States.
+During the 1973 oil crisis, which saw oil prices quadruple, the 1973–1974 stock market crash, and the secondary banking crisis of 1973–1975, the British economy fell into the 1973–1975 recession, and the Conservative government was ousted by the Labour Party, which had previously governed from 1964 to 1970.
+The UK recorded weaker growth than many other European nations in the 1970s: even after the recession, the economy was blighted by rising unemployment and double-digit inflation, which exceeded 20% more than once and rarely fell below 10% after 1973.